Los Angeles Almanac Logo

 Los Angeles County, 1853

-A year after Los Angeles County's greatest expansion, extending all the way to the state line with present-day Nevada and Arizona, the eastern portion of the couty was split off to form the new San Bernardino County.
+A year after Los Angeles County's greatest expansion, extending all the way to the state line with present-day Nevada and Arizona, the eastern portion of the couty was split off to form newly-established San Bernardino County.
+Los Angeles County continued to include all of present-day Orange County and portions of present-day Ventura and Kern Counties.

 Map showing Los Angeles County, 1860 (dotted box added to image).
 From California County Boundaries by Owen C. Coy & California Historical Survey Commission, 1923.